Azure/azure-iot-pal-arduino/build_all/base-libraries/AzureIoTHub/README.md

 - Locate the board's Arduino.h (`hardware/esp8266/<board package version>/cores/esp8266/` and comment out the line containing `#define round(x)`, around line 137.

+- In the same folder as the board's `platform.txt`, copy the `platform.local.esp8266.txt` file to it and rename the file `platform.local.txt`

-- Locate the board's `platform.txt` and add the defines `-DDONT_USE_UPLOADTOBLOB` `-DUSE_BALTIMORE_CERT` on line 73 (`build.extra_flags=`)
+	- Note1: Users may also add the defines `-DDONT_USE_UPLOADTOBLOB` `-DUSE_BALTIMORE_CERT` to the `build.extra_flags=` line in the `platform.txt` file in the same folder.

-	- Note1: Please change the CERT define to the appropriate cert define if not using the global portal.azure.com server, defines for which are laid out in [`certs.c`](https://github.com/Azure/azure-iot-sdk-c/blob/master/certs/certs.c)
+	- Note2: Please change the CERT define to the appropriate cert define if not using the global portal.azure.com server, defines for which are laid out in [`certs.c`](https://github.com/Azure/azure-iot-sdk-c/blob/master/certs/certs.c)

-	- Note2: Due to RAM limits, you must select just one CERT define.
+	- Note3: Due to RAM limits, you must select just one CERT define.

-6. Navigate to the AzureIoTUtility library location, typically `C:\Users\<your username>\Documents\Arduino\libraries\AzureIoTUtility\src` on Windows, and `~/Arduino/libraries/AzureIoTUtility/src` on Linux.
-- Once there, ensure that `tlsio_mbedtls.c` either is NOT in the `adapters` folder or IS defined/commented out, as this file will produce compile errors when building for esp8266.

-7. Run the sample.
+6. Run the sample.

-8. Access the [SparkFun Get Started](https://azure.microsoft.com/en-us/documentation/samples/iot-hub-c-thingdev-getstartedkit/) tutorial to learn more about Microsoft Sparkfun Dev Kit.
+7. Access the [SparkFun Get Started](https://azure.microsoft.com/en-us/documentation/samples/iot-hub-c-thingdev-getstartedkit/) tutorial to learn more about Microsoft Sparkfun Dev Kit.

-9. Access the [Huzzah Get Started](https://azure.microsoft.com/en-us/documentation/samples/iot-hub-c-huzzah-getstartedkit/) tutorial to learn more about Microsoft Huzzah Dev Kit.
+8. Access the [Huzzah Get Started](https://azure.microsoft.com/en-us/documentation/samples/iot-hub-c-huzzah-getstartedkit/) tutorial to learn more about Microsoft Huzzah Dev Kit.

 ## ESP32